Everything You Need for Your Home Birth - Baby Chick

-Home births have been slowly on the rise since 2012.
-With more women doing their research, watching documentaries such as The Business of Being Born, and talking to other women about their birth stories, more have been choosing to give birth outside of the hospital.
+Home births have been slowly on the rise since 2012.1 With more women doing their research, watching documentaries such as The Business of Being Born, and talking to other women about their birth stories, more are choosing to give birth outside of the hospital.
 (Of course, this is only recommended to low-risk, healthy women and babies.)
-Being a healthy and low-risk pregnant woman myself, I have also decided to skip the hospital and have our sweet baby boy at home.
-I’ve been meeting with my midwife regularly, taking Bradley Method classes, reading lots of books, and–of course–after attending hundreds of births in homes and hospitals over the last six years, I feel more prepared and comfortable to welcome our sweet baby in the comfort of our home.
+Being a healthy and low-risk pregnant woman myself, I have also decided to skip the hospital and have my babies at home.
+I’ve been meeting with my midwife regularly, taking Bradley Method classes, reading lots of pregnancy and birth books, and—of course—after attending hundreds of births in homes and hospitals as a doula over the years, I feel more prepared and comfortable to welcome our sweet baby in the comfort of our home.

 But what do you need when you give birth at home?
 There are TONS of lists when it comes to “what to pack in your hospital bag.”
 And recently, we shared what you need to pack for a birth center birth.
-But what do you really need if you are staying at home?
+But what do you really need if you are having a home birth?
 You really don’t need too much, but there are some things that you should get that can help make things much easier and overall better for you and your birth team.
-I’ve been getting everything ready for our home birth, and I’m sharing my complete list of everything you will need for your home birth.
+I’ve been getting everything ready for our home birth, and I’m sharing my complete list of everything you will need for your home birth too.

-When you’re in labor, here are the things that you will need to have with you:
+Here are the things that you will need to have with you when you’re in labor:

 1. Lip balm

-There’s a lot of breathing when you’re in labor.
+There’s a lot of breathing when you’re in active labor.
 It’s common for women’s lips to become dry and chapped, becoming an annoyance and really uncomfortable.
-That’s the last thing we need, another thing making us uncomfortable during contractions.
+That’s the last thing a laboring mama needs; another thing making us uncomfortable during contractions.

 2. Birth ball and/or peanut ball

 Changing positions during labor is very important and helpful when in labor.
-A birth ball and peanut ball can really help open your hips and get baby lower.
+A birth ball and peanut ball can really help open your hips and get baby lower in your pelvis.

 3. Massage oil or lotion

 Your support person should have something to massage you with.
-Massage will help you relax those tense muscles.
+Massage can help you relax those tense muscles as you breathe through each contraction.

 4. Thermometer